LandscapingPPC&AdvertisingforLandscapingCompanies

 We run marketing for local service businesses.
 Landscaping is one of the trades we work in every day.
 Our case studies feature landscaping clients — including the +$30K MRR we helped one Camarillo-area landscaping company hit in their first 90 days.
 Here's how we run it.

-Maintenance (mowing, edging, mulching, recurring routes) runs as its own campaign with targeting tuned to route density and paths matching the $150-500/month recurring sale.
-Design-build (landscape design, hardscape, drought transitions, full backyard transformations) runs on its own keywords with longer follow-up, design portfolio landing pages, and visual-platform support.
+Google Ads is the core of most landscaping accounts, and the whole game is not running it as one campaign.
+Maintenance (mowing, edging, mulching, recurring routes) runs as its own campaign, tuned to route density with paths matching the $150-500/month recurring sale.
+Design-build (landscape design, hardscape, drought transitions, full backyard transformations) runs on its own keywords with longer follow-up, portfolio landing pages, and visual-platform support.
+Below that, hardscaping, irrigation and sprinkler repair, sod and artificial turf, drainage, tree work, and landscape lighting each get matched keywords and a landing page that speaks to that buyer — high-margin hardscape and design-build carry higher CPCs and deserve their own strategy, not a shared budget the commodity mowing clicks drain first.

 Route-density geo-targeting for maintenance